-(Note 1) Information about the former green bond framework that is applicable to the outstanding green bonds issued prior to the green finance framework can be found on our website: [ https://ssl4.eir-parts.net/doc/3309/tdnet/1656516/00.pdf] As of October 31, 2023, we had 83 eligible green projects (81.9% of our portfolio based on gross floor area) based on our green bond framework.
+(Note 1) Information about the former green bond framework that is applicable to the outstanding green bonds issued prior to the green finance framework can be found on our website: [https://ssl4.eir-parts.net/doc/3309/tdnet/1656516/00.pdf] As of October 31, 2023, we had 83 eligible green projects (81.9% of our portfolio based on gross floor area) based on our green bond framework.

-- Eligibility Criteria.
+- o Eligibility Criteria.
 A building that received a third-party certification described below at the borrowing or payment date of green finance, and/or that is expected to receive such certification: - 3, 4, or 5 Stars under the DBJ Green Building Certification; - B+, A or S rank under the CASBEE certification for Real Estate; - BELS Certification: 3 Stars, 4 Stars, 5 Stars; or - BELS Certification: following assessment of ZEH and ZEB - i.
 ZEH-M, Nearly ZEH-M, ZEH-M Ready, ZEH-M Oriented; or - ii.
-ZEB, Nearly ZEB, ZEB Ready, ZEB Oriented. - o Management of Procured Funds.
+ZEB, Nearly ZEB, ZEB Ready, ZEB Oriented. - Management of Procured Funds.
 We intend to allot the funds procured through green bonds and green loans towards Eligible Green Projects.
 As long as the outstanding green bonds or the green loan balance exist, we will manage to ensure that the total amount of the outstanding green bonds and the green loan balance does not exceed the Eligible Green Liability (Note).
 In addition, we will report that the total amount of funds procured through green bonds and green loans has been fully allocated to Eligible Green Projects and as long as the outstanding green bonds or the green loan balance exist, the allocated funds will be tracked and managed internally on a portfolio basis.
-If all or part of the funds procured through green bonds are not immediately allocated to Eligible Green Projects, we will identify unappropriated funds and manage all or part of the funds raised in cash or cash equivalents until the unappropriated funds are allocated to Eligible Green Projects
+If all or part of the funds procured through green bonds or green loans are not immediately allocated to Eligible Green Projects, we will identify unappropriated funds and manage all or part of the funds raised in cash or cash equivalents until the unappropriated funds are allocated to Eligible Green Projects o Third-party Eligibility Assessment.
+We acquired "Green 1(F)", the highest rating in "Green Finance Framework Evaluation" from JCR as a third-party evaluation of the Framework.